-The Juniper Zone was discovered last year by FCG20-02 that intersected 6.2 g/t Au over 21.9m that included 20.4 g/t Au over 3.2 m (Company news release Jan.
+The Juniper Zone was discovered in 2020 by FCG20-02 that intersected 6.2 g/t Au over 21.9m that included 20.4 g/t Au over 3.2 m (Company news release Jan.
 27, 2021).
 The new Juniper zone represents a significant high-grade gold zone proximal to surface, remains open in most directions, and will be followed up by additional drilling.

 Table 1: FCG21-08 Gold Grade Interval Highlights

 Drill Hole FCG21-07 – Colorado SW Extension Zone

 The first drill hole of the 2021 program, FCG21-07 was drilled southwest from the Colorado Pit (Figure 2).
 Two holes from the 2020 drill program, FCG20-02 and FCG20-03, were drilled from the same pad.
 The gold intercepts encountered in holes FCG20-02 and FCG20-03, 1.9 g/t Au over 43.5m and 2.0 g/t Au over 49.0m respectively, are 75m apart from each other and FCG21-07 was drilled between these two 2020 gold intercepts to establish the lateral continuity of the Colorado SW Extension zone across this broad distance.